7-Day Self-Drive Tour of the Complete Ring Road of Iceland

 • More

-After waking up in Hvolsvollur or Hella in Southwest Iceland, you'll continue your journey west and head to the famous Golden Circle to visit three of the country's most popular and well-known sites.
+From Hvolsvollur or Hella in Southwest Iceland, continue your journey west towards the iconic Golden Circle.
+This route showcases three of the country’s most famous attractions.

-Finally, finish your Golden Circle experience with a visit to the Thingvellir National Park.
-Thingvellir is a UNESCO World Heritage Site because the Althingi parliament was founded there in 930 AD.
+Conclude your Golden Circle tour with a visit to Thingvellir National Park, a UNESCO World Heritage Site.
+This historic location was the site of the founding of Iceland’s Althingi parliament in 930 AD.

 Read more